Private Gallery

 2022

-The proposed scheme is for a new domestic art gallery on a farm in Somerset.
+A scheme for a new domestic art gallery on a farm in Somerset.
 The proposed gallery is intended to provide space for the client to display artwork within their own estate.
-The scheme also intends to place sustainability at the heart of the project by setting ambitious environmental targets, aiming to be the first net zero gallery in the UK.
-The whole scheme will be viewed holistically with the landscape being integral to the project.
-The new buildings will integrate with and extend the existing landscape of the estate significantly increasing biodiversity and allowing for re-wilding.
-The proposals are the product of a thoughtful process of site analysis, selection and iterative design evolution.
-The buildings will be designed as artworks in their own right, sculptural forms that are ‘of’ the landscape rather than simply ‘in’ it, beautiful monuments to the treasures within.
+The scheme also intends to place sustainability at the heart of the project by setting ambitious environmental targets.
+The new buildings integrate with and extend the existing landscape of the estate, significantly increasing biodiversity and allowing opportunity for re-wilding.
+The buildings are conceived of as artworks in their own right, sculptural forms that are ‘of’ the landscape rather than simply ‘in’ it – fitting vessels for the treasures displayed within.

 Landscape-Led Approach